JuliaDataScience/JuliaDataScience/contents/stats.md

 ### Visualization of Central Tendencies {#sec:stats_central_vis}

-In order to have a better intuition behind the difference between mean, median, and mode, it is always useful to make some visualizations.
+In order to have a better intuition behind the difference between mean, median, and mode, visualizations are useful.
 We will cover statistical visualizations in depth in @sec:stats_vis.
 Below, in @fig:plot_central, we have two data distributions: